micbay/RaceTimerAndController/README.md

 ```

 > *Notes regarding playing sounds using Arduino `tone()`.*
-> - *The requested `tone()` plays in parallel once it is called, therefore it does NOT block the code loop while playing out the duration of a note.*
+> - *The requested `tone()` plays in parallel once it is called, therefore it does not block the code loop while playing out the duration of a note.*
 > - *`tone()` uses the same timer as pins 3 and 11.
 Therefore, one cannot `analogWrite()` or PWM on those pins while `tone()` is playing.*
 > - *It is not possible to play the `tone()` function on two pins at the same time.
 Any in process tones must be stopped before starting a tone on a different pin.*
 > - *The minimum tone that can be generated is `31Hz`.
 A lower value can be submitted without error, but it won't play lower than `31Hz`.*
-> - *The maximum frequency for UNO and most common boards is `65535Hz`.*
+> - *The maximum frequency for UNO-nano class boards is `65535Hz`.*
 > - *The audible range for most people is `20Hz-20kHz`.*

 ## **Songs & Melodies**